KingWilliamsGPT/temptacious/readme.md

 pip install temptacious
 ```

-Once you've installed Temptacious, you can start using it in your Python projects.
+Once you've installed Temptacious, you can start using it in your Python projects or downloaded it [here](https://pypi.org/project/temptacious/1.0/) at pypi.
 Here's a quick example:

 ```python
 from temptacious import Template